Baldness, a natural phenomenon often feared, affects millions of people worldwide, both men and women.

 Is it possible to stop baldness?

-It is difficult to completely stop baldness, especially if it is of genetic origin.
+It is difficult to completely stop baldness, especially if it is genetic.
 However, it is possible to slow its progression and promote hair regrowth by adopting natural hair care, a nutrient-rich diet, and the use of specific dietary supplements.